Happy Head vs. Hims

 Hims didn’t run away with this category, however.
 Happy Head also offers its minoxidil as a standalone or combined with other oral treatments to potentially increase efficacy.
 These combinations make Happy Head more attractive for both male and female customers looking to combine therapies, as some of them include additional prescription ingredients applicable to one sex or the other (e.g., finasteride for men or spironolactone for women).

-Happy Head also offers oral minoxidil in several of its Super Capsules, where it’s combined with various other ingredients like finasteride, dutasteride, spironolactone, and vitamin D. Male customers may want to steer clear of the Super Capsules, however, only because their 1.25mg minoxidil dose is so low.
+Happy Head also offers oral minoxidil in several of its Super Capsules, where it’s combined with various other ingredients like finasteride, dutasteride, spironolactone, and vitamin D. Male customers may want to steer clear of the Super Capsules, however, only because their 1.25mg minoxidil dose is on the low end of supported clinical data.

 Female customers may save more with Happy Head if they can find success at the relatively low 1.25mg dose in the standalone tablet.
 At that dose, a customer could pay as little as $22/month for their medication, and some research suggests that a dose of around 1mg can be effective at stopping hair loss in nearly 80% of women, while regrowing hair in around 15%.
 The Super Capsule with 1.25mg minoxidil and 25mg spironolactone may increase the efficacy.